 Grey seals are bigger and have speckles on their coats and longer pointed heads with parallel nostrils.
 Common seals have faces that are more rounded with ‘v’ shaped nostrils.

-If you want to see the seals at Blakeney Point, it’s best during the summer months.
+If you want to see the seals at Blakeney Point, it’s best during the summer months as more boats are running and the weather is warmer.
 At Horsey, the peak seal season is during the winter months, when they come to the beach to give birth.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.